The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems: Introduction

 That said, despite the proliferation of the aforementioned graphical representations and stability conditions, their connection and distinction remain elusive.
-In this work, we bridge this gap by leveraging the concept of Davis-Wielandt (DW) shell to build a unified framework that derives the aforementioned sets and conditions via intuitive geometric transformations on DW shells.
+In this work, we bridge this gap by leveraging the concept of Davis-Wielandt (DW) shell to build a unified framework that derives the aforementioned sets and conditions via intuitive geometric transformations.
 This framework allows us to identify the equivalences and implications among various conditions.
-Furthermore, it leads us to a rotated variant of SRGs, which yields the least conservative stability condition among all existing improvements.
-For clarity of exposition, we focus on MIMO LTI systems, though we anticipate a nonlinear counterpart exists.
+Furthermore, it leads us to a rotated variant of SRG, which yields the least conservative stability condition to date among all of its existing improvements.
+We focus on MIMO LTI systems in this paper, though we anticipate a nonlinear counterpart exists.
 The main technical contributions of this paper are summarized as follows: \begin{itemize} \item We extend the DW shell-based condition in \cite{lestasLargeScaleHeterogeneous2012} by removing the normality assumption on potential zero eigenvalues of loop components.
 This broadens the applicability of DW shell-based conditions. \item We unveil the connection between various 2-D representations with the 3-D DW shells, as well as the connection among their induced conditions.
-From this viewpoint, we are able to examine the respective emphasis and conservatism of various 2-D graphical stability conditions. \item We propose the concept of $\theta$-SRG, and show that with the parameter $\theta$, we can derive the least conservative stability condition among all for bi-component feedback systems. \item Through the lens of DW shells, tractable algorithms are proposed to visually characterize the $\theta$-SRGs, including the standard SRGs as a special case. \end{itemize}
+From this viewpoint, we examine the respective emphasis and conservatism of various 2-D graphical stability conditions. \item We propose the concept of $\theta$-SRG, and show that with the parameter $\theta$, one can derive the least conservative stability condition among all for bi-component feedback systems. \item Through the lens of DW shells, tractable and generalizable algorithms are proposed to visually characterize the $\theta$-SRGs, including the standard SRGs as a special case. \end{itemize}